 - Stronger support for shard chains – a key upgrade in the expansion of the Ethereum network.

 Many researchers believe that PoS is significantly safer and more energy efficient than PoW, although some critics question the integrity of these claims.

 Unlike proof-of-work, validators don’t have to use a complex computational process because they are randomly selected and there is no competition.
 It is unnecessary to mine the blocks, validators only create blocks when they are selected and confirm the proposed blocks when they are not selected.
 This process is called endorsement.

-When a block of transactions is ready to be processed, PoS protocol selects a node to review the block.
-Validators checks whether the transactions in the block are correct or not.
-If correct, the block will be added and validators will receive a cryptocurrency reward for his contribution.
+When a block of transactions is ready to be processed, the PoS protocol selects a node to review the block.
+Validators check whether the transactions in the block are correct or not.
+If correct, the block will be added and validators will receive a cryptocurrency reward for their contribution.
 However, if the validator proposes adding blocks with incorrect information, they will lose some of their staked shares as a penalty.